mikaturunen/docker-swarm-test-env-setup/README.md

 0vdzc1qp9t4zlp4gxsq67y09f  redis.3      redis:3.0.7  swarm-client2  Running        Running 25 seconds ago
 sefe2343243f983f9fu39f38f   \_ redis.2  redis:3.0.6  swarm-client2  Shutdown       Shutdown 4 minutes ago

-# Before swarm updates all of the tasks, you can see that some are running the older version and some the never one.
+# Before swarm updates all of the tasks, you can see that some are running the older version and some the newer one.
 Example above shows that all have updated.
 ```

 ### Drain a node